lklint/azure-workshop/Day 2/02 - Data/02 - Data - Steps.md

 Go to your Web App in the Portal -> Configuration.
 We need to add a new application setting to allow the website to use the production configurations.

 Add the key `ASPNETCORE_ENVIRONMENT` with value `Production`.
+Then click *Save*.

+The Cosmos DB account only allows connections through its VNet by default.
+Go to the Portal and find your CosmosDB -> Firewalls and Virtual Networks.
+Allow access from all networks.

-Check in your changes, wait for the pipeline to complete in Azure DevOps and then create a new URL on the Azure Web App instance.
+Check in your changes, wait for the pipeline to complete in Azure DevOps (don't forget to trigger a Release) and then create a new URL on the Azure Web App instance.
 Inspect the data in Azure to make sure that it worked.